ff7-mods/ff7-flat-wiki/docs/FF7/Battle/Battle_Animation_(PC).md

 Now all that is left is to decode the rotations.
 Rotations change size in multiple ways.
 There is no single simple way to express them.

 They are, however, always at least one bit long.
 The first bit is a flag.
 If 0, the rotational change is 0, and that is the end of that rotation.
 If it is not 0, then we must get the next 3 bits.
 The next 3 bits can tell us to do one of three things.
-If the resulting 3-bit signed value is 0, then the rotation delta is (-1 &lt;&lt; pfmhMiniHeader-&gt;bKey).
-This is the smallest possible decrement for the given precision (remember that precision is based off â€œpfmhMiniHeader-&gt;bKeyâ€.
-If the 3-bit value is 7, then we treat the rotation the same way as we do in the first frame, where we read (12-pfmhMiniHeader-&gt;bKey) bits, then shift left by â€œpfmhMiniHeader-&gt;bKeyâ€.
+If the resulting 3-bit signed value is 0, then the rotation delta is (-1 \<\< pfmhMiniHeader-\>bKey).
+This is the smallest possible decrement for the given precision (remember that precision is based off â€œpfmhMiniHeader-\>bKeyâ€.
+If the 3-bit value is 7, then we treat the rotation the same way as we do in the first frame, where we read (12-pfmhMiniHeader-\>bKey) bits, then shift left by â€œpfmhMiniHeader-\>bKeyâ€.

 The complicated cases are 1 through 6.
 If the 3-bit value is from 1 to 6, then this indicates the number of bits in the rotation delta.
 For our example, letâ€™s assume the 3-bit value was 4.
 This means we need to read the next 4 bits from the stream.
 These 4 bits will be the animation delta, but we actually have to handle them before we can call it final.
 The first bit of this new data is a sign bit which determines if the value is below 0.
-If it is below zero, we must subtract from that number (1 &lt;&lt; (\[Number of Bits\] â€“ 1)).
-So, if the 3-bit value was 4, and we read 4 bits from the stream, and the resulting value was negative, we would subtract from that value (1 &lt;&lt; 3), or 8.
-If the 4-bit value is positive, we add (1 &lt;&lt; (\[Number of Bits\] â€“ 1)) to it.
+If it is below zero, we must subtract from that number (1 \<\< (\[Number of Bits\] â€“ 1)).
+So, if the 3-bit value was 4, and we read 4 bits from the stream, and the resulting value was negative, we would subtract from that value (1 \<\< 3), or 8.
+If the 4-bit value is positive, we add (1 \<\< (\[Number of Bits\] â€“ 1)) to it.
 After we handle the positive and negative cases, we have to adjust for our precision again.
-So, we shift left the resulting value by â€œpfmhMiniHeader-&gt;bKeyâ€.
+So, we shift left the resulting value by â€œpfmhMiniHeader-\>bKeyâ€.
 This is all shown in the code below.

 3\. <code>